 Thanks to the scientists at Reebok and the NHL and its players, there’s more to the Dallas Stars’ new jerseys than meets the eye.

-But there is more to this high-tone, fashionable garb than meets the eye.
+You’ve probably noticed by now, assuming you haven’t been hiding under a rock somewhere, that your Dallas Stars have fancy new uniforms.
+Beautiful, aren’t they?But there is more to this high-tone, fashionable garb than meets the eye.
 Sure, they may look good, but beneath the surface is enough scientific mumbo jumbo involved to get even the eggiest of heads excited.

 In short, these aren’t your daddy’s hockey uniforms.